BLOG / HOW TO

 Is your mattress past its prime and taking up too much space?
 Well, you are not alone!

-Millions of mattresses are discarded each year, and unfortunately, most end up in landfills where they almost take decades to break down.
+Millions of mattresses are discarded each year, and unfortunately, most end up in landfills where they take decades to break down.

 In the following discussion, we are going to have a detailed discussion on how to recycle a mattress gradually so you can clear your space responsibly and help the planet at the same time.